After helping South Korea secure Olympics, Toby Dawson eyes medal as coach

 The dream was finally a reality.

-And you can be certain the home crowd will explode in celebration if Dawson's skiers are able to win a medal in skiing — their first ever — Sunday or Monday in the womens and mens moguls finals.
+And you can be certain the home crowd will explode in celebration if Dawson's skiers are able to win a medal in skiing — their first ever — in the womens and mens moguls finals on Sunday, Feb.
+10, and Monday, Feb.
+11, respectively.

 Recommended Stories For You